chaoss/wg-evolution/metrics/Issues_New.md

 # Issues New
-Question: What new issues are created during a certain period?
+Question: What are the number of new issues are created during a certain period?

 ## Description
 Projects discuss how they are fixing bugs, or adding new features,